 For most patients, although black and blue around the eyes, they are able to return to work within ten days.
 Much of the swelling will be gone in three to six weeks, but it is important to understand that it may take months for all of the swelling to dissipate, and you will be given pre and post-operative instructions designed to decrease the risk of bleeding, help alleviate your swelling, and optimize your comfort.
 After your nose surgery, the nasal structures may be weaker, and a nasal injury may severely damage your nose, so you must be very careful to prevent this from happening.
-At Killingsworth Center for Plastic Surgery, Dr. Killingsworth’s goal is to always give you a natural-looking nose – not a nose that has an operated look.
+At Killingsworth Center for Plastic Surgery, our goal is to always give you a natural-looking nose – not a nose that has an operated look.
 Our rhinoplasty surgeons take great pride in knowing that patients are happy with the results.*

 HOW MUCH DOES RHINOPLASTY IN ATLANTA COST?

-Certain rhinoplasty surgeries are covered by medical insurance, but you will need a personal consultation with Dr. Killingsworth to determine if your procedure is medically necessary.
+Certain rhinoplasty surgeries are covered by medical insurance, but you will need a personal consultation to determine if your procedure is medically necessary.
 You are responsible for any remaining balance after the claim is processed by your insurance.
 If the nose surgery is considered cosmetic, you are responsible for the full cost of your rhinoplasty.
 We accept payment by cash, personal check, credit card, CareCredit®, and Alphaeon® Credit financing.

 HOW DO I GET STARTED WITH RHINOPLASTY IN ATLANTA?

 Dr. Christopher Killingsworth and his staff of plastic surgery professionals would be happy to help you set up a personal consultation to discuss nose surgery in more detail.
 Contact our Atlanta office at 678.208.6008, our Cumming, GA office at 678.400.0302, our Canton, GA office at 678.918.3361, or request an appointment online today.